Scroll to top

 LANDS & NATURAL RESOURCES

-Through these efforts, the MMFN aims to ensure a sustainable and prosperous future for our community and future generations.
+The Lands and Natural Resources Department’s ultimate objective is to resume managing our territory's natural resources according to our community's values and traditions and gain recognition of the MMFN aboriginal title.
+Through these efforts, MMFN aims to ensure a sustainable and prosperous future for our community and future generations.